Intercompany debt dispute in Canada

 CRA’s consulting team, led by Alan Friedman and Elahd Toam, supported five experts who prepared reports and provided oral testimony on issues related to the determination of arm’s-length interest rates on the intercompany debt, including analyzing the financial position and creditworthiness of the borrowing subsidiaries, estimating applicable credit ratings, and estimating arm’s-length interest rates for the debt that had been issued.

-Among the experts that CRA consultants supported were David Levey, a former executive with Moody’s Investors Service; David Goldreich, the Director of the Rotman Commerce Program and Professor of Finance at the University of Toronto; Bradley Wendt, Senior Consultant to CRA, Eric A. Powers, Associate Professor of Finance at the Darla Moore School of Business at the University of South Carolina; and Joshua Ronen, Professor of Accounting at the New York University Leonard N. Stern School of Business.
+Among the experts that CRA consultants supported were David Levey, a former executive with Moody’s Investors Service; David Goldreich, the Director of the Rotman Commerce Program and Professor of Finance at the University of Toronto; Bradley Wendt, Eric A. Powers, Associate Professor of Finance at the Darla Moore School of Business at the University of South Carolina; and Joshua Ronen, Professor of Accounting at the New York University Leonard N. Stern School of Business.